andrewrmn/invisible-recaptcha-validator/README.md

 # Invisible Recaptcha Server-Side Validator
 Simple Express Server for invisible reCaptcha server-side validation.
-Works great for static websites, in my case — a Jekyll website hosted on GitHub Pages.
+Works nicely for static websites, in my case — a Jekyll website hosted on GitHub Pages.

-## Server-Side Instructions
+## Instructions
 1. Register your site/ get your reCaptcha keys [here](https://www.google.com/recaptcha)
 2. Create a new [Heroku App](https://dashboard.heroku.com/apps)
 3. In your new Heroku App, go to settings and create a new Config Var called RECAPTCHA_SECRET and enter your secret key in the value field